marykatkrz/runaway-blog/posts/second.md

 *****
 Named after the dune that looks like a sleeping bear, **Sleeping Bear Dunes National Lakeshore** is also a must see.
 We grew up learning about the legend of this place and it most definitely belongs on this list.
 *****
-Don't forget to make your way inland a bit to check out Grand Rapids, though.
+Don't forget to make your way inland a bit to check out **Grand Rapids**.
 Known as **Beer City USA**, you will not have a difficult time finding unique Michigan brews.
 *****
 If the timing is right, the Dutch village of Holland, Michigan hosts one of the best **tulip festivals** in the world.
 *****